sureiii/computing-work/story.md

 How can one be so perfect?
 He is so nice, funny, smart and kind.
-What is he doing to me?
+What is this boy doing to me?
 How can one be so... *perfect*?
 He is so funny, smart and kind.
 *What is this boy doing to me?*